Why analyze the crawl behavior of your pages?

 |---|---|

-| Content-Type | Confirms the server is returning HTML |
+| Content-Type | Confirms the server returns HTML (or a PDF) |

 | Content-Encoding | Indicates whether compression is active (gzip, br) |